pluskid/Mocha.jl/docs/user-guide/layers/overview.rst

   loss function will be used to train the net parameters in back propagation.
 Statistics Layers
   Take input from bottom layers and compute useful statistics like classification accuracy.
-Statistics could be accumulated throughout multiple iterations.
+Statistics are accumulated throughout multiple iterations. ``reset_statistics`` could be used to explicitly reset the statistics accumulation.
+Utility Layers
+  Other layers.